Deenbe/iac-static-site/README.md

 * Empty the Site S3 bucket created by the CF stack (CF Stack output "SiteS3BucketName")
 * Empty the Asset S3 bucket created by the CF stack (CF Stack output "AssetS3BucketName")
 * Delete the stack via CloudFormation
-* Cleanup the ACM verification CNAME created in your Route53 Zone (frustratingly, that doesn't get cleaned up with the stack)
+* Cleanup the ACM verification CNAME created in your Route53 Zone(s) (frustratingly, they don't get cleaned up with the stack)